 Louise Runyon Performance Company, an Atlanta multidisciplinary performance company, was founded in 1989.
-Based in modern dance, we produce annual concerts which frequently include dance, poetry, theatre, puppetry and music.
-Local venues have included 7 Stages, The Beam and Beacon Hill Arts Center.
+Based in modern dance, for 20 years we produced annual concerts which frequently included dance, poetry, theatre, puppetry and music.
+Atlanta venues have included 7 Stages, Beacon Hill Arts Center and The Beam.
 In addition to annual productions, we have performed our work at local and national venues including the Arts Festival of Atlanta, Center for Puppetry Arts, Decatur Arts Festival, Kingfest, Nexus Contemporary Art Center, the Cleveland (OH) Performance Art Festival, and many universities around the southeast and the nation.
-We have been funded by Georgia Council for the Arts, the Governor's Discretionary Fund, City of Atlanta Bureau of Cultural Affairs, Fulton County Arts Council, DeKalb County Office of Arts, Culture and Entertainment, and by individuals and corporations.
+We have been funded by Poets & Writers Inc.; Georgia Council for the Arts; the Governor's Discretionary Fund; City of Atlanta Bureau of Cultural Affairs; Fulton County Arts Council; DeKalb County Office of Arts, Culture and Entertainment; and by numerous individuals and corporations.
+Louise Runyon Performance Company has in more recent years focused on presenting poetry.

 »Stark, even imagery emulating a painting in motion… conveying the bitter and sweet of the hunger for spirit.

-We create and present work that is collaborative, multi-disciplinary, and developed through improvisational exploration.
-We are committed to presenting multiple disciplines including dance, theatre, poetry, music and puppetry.
-We are concerned thematically with questions of empowerment and the human spirit; women's experience; the environment and the natural world; and with issues of relationship, connection and community.
+We have created and presented work that is collaborative, multi-disciplinary, and developed through improvisational exploration.
+We have been committed to presenting multiple disciplines including dance, theatre, poetry, music and puppetry.
+We are concerned thematically with questions of empowerment and the human spirit; women's experience; the environment and the natural world; and issues of relationship, connection and community.

 »Runyon is… natural, warm, funny and child-like… Fun and sweet, and very wise, just like a wonderful child…

-Words and movement are of particular interest to us: combining the two in different ways as well as presenting single-discipline works.
-Contact Improvisation (CI) is the dance genre that fuels much of our work.
+Words and movement have been of particular interest to us: combining the two in different ways as well as presenting single-discipline works.
+Contact Improvisation (CI) is the dance genre that has fueled much of our work.
 CI involves two partners maintaining contact of body surfaces while rolling, lifting and giving weight; the beauty of CI is in the effortless conversation of two connected bodies in motion.
 About listening, collaboration and communication, it echoes our thematic interests in community, relationship and connection.
-For information about opportunities to participate in CI in Atlanta, go to www.AtlantaContact.org.

 »[Runyon] has a special skill of using words and songs as rhythmical underpinnings to her skillfully modulated movements… intensely personal and intensely portrayed.